“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 There will also be socializing that is unrelated to learning, as indicated by the area to the right of the overlap.
 While this may at first seem to be a waste of time and a distraction, it is, within limits, essential in developing the social glue necessary to develop trust and a sense of belonging within the group.
 Having students learn to self-limit this aspect of group work to a reasonable amount is part of the skill of appropriate socializing.

 Organizational charts generally have a vertical structure, with powerful people at the top and powerless people at the bottom.
 Communities, however, don’t have a vertical structure — your classroom shouldn’t have one either.
-Take another look at the two diagrams of classroom structures in the last chapter; the type of power structure built into each of them is obvious.
+Take another look at the two diagrams in sections 1.2 and 1.9 of the last chapter.
+They show the difference between classrooms based on the Curriculum Transfer Model and the Student Agency Model; the type of power structure built into each of them is obvious.

 Avoiding a vertical, autocratic power structure doesn’t mean abdicating your power as a teacher — you still control the classroom, shape the organization of what students are doing, and deal with inappropriate behavior.
 The issue is how to use that power without making students feel powerless.